peterhinch/micropython-nano-gui/DRIVERS.md

 240x240x16/6e7=15.36ms
 This suggests that about 80% of the latency results from the Python code.
 An option may be to overclock.

+### 3.3.1 TTGO T Display

+This is an ESP32 based device with an integrated 1.14" 135x240 pixel display based on ST7789.

+It is supported by `color_setup_ttgo.py` in `drivers/st7789`.
+Copy to `/pyboard/color_setup.py` on the device.
+It produces a landscape mode display with the top left hand corner adjacent to pin 36.

 ###### [Contents](./DRIVERS.md#contents)